byu-cpe/ecen625/_labs/lab_vitis_hls.md

 * `test_data.h`: a set of test data with golden values for testing your prediction accuracy.
 * `digitrec_test.cpp`: a test bench (only useful for simulation) that helps verify your code and perform experiments with various handwritten input digits.
+* `hls_config.cfg.in`: a configuration file that contains settings for the Vitis HLS compilation.
+There are some options in the file that disable optimizations, that you can remove and/or replace later in the assignment.
+You may want to add your own options as well.
+The file is named with a `.in` extension as it is a template file that has a parameterized `K` value that will be filled in by the Makefile before being used by Vitis HLS.
-* `Makefile`: a makefile for you to easily compile source code into an executable named digitrec and execute the program to check results (enter `make`).
+* `Makefile`: a makefile for you to easily run:
-* `run.tcl`: the template project Tcl script that allows you to run Vitis HLS synthesis in command line (`vivado_hls -f run.tcl`).
+	* C simulation: `make c_simulation`
+	* C synthesis: `make c_synthesis`
+	* You can also override the value of `K_CONST` in your code [here](https://github.com/byu-cpe/ecen625_student/blob/b5d0d6664b12852421a69700f1c5b0fee104979f/lab_vitis_hls/digitrec.h#L14), by providing `K=?` to the make command.
+Example: `make c_simulation K=2` or `make c_synthesis K=5`.

+* `scripts/collect_results.py`: This Python script will run both *C simulation* and *C synthesis* to collect accuracy, Fmax and resource usage for `K` values 1-5.
+It will output a csv file with the results in the `results` folder.

 ### Setting up Vitis HLS
 For this assignment we will be using Vitis HLS.
 You can install Vitis on your local machine (<https://www.xilinx.com/support/download.html>).
-If you do this, you should install Vitis 2022.2 on an Ubuntu 22.04 (or newer) machine.
+If you do this, you should install Vitis 2024.2.
+If you run into problems launching the GUI, you can try [this fix](https://community.amd.com/t5/general-discussions/vitis-unified-ide-2024-2-fail-to-start-ubuntu-20-04/m-p/744328#M51955).

 _Note: If you prefer, you can install Vitis on a Windows machine.
 I haven't tested this.
 It should work with the assignment, with a few extra considerations.
 For example, the Makefile which has been provided to quickly compile and run your design may not work unless you have a build system setup.
 You can still build and run within Vitis HLS, so it is not a big difference, but keep in mind you may run into problems such as this._